Foreign transaction fees are becoming easier to avoid. If you have travel in mind, here’s how they work, which cards charge them and which don’t.

 What about foreign ATM fees?

 Many banks still charge foreign transaction fees for withdrawing cash at foreign ATMs, even if foreign credit card purchase transactions can occur fee-free.
 Some banks waive certain fees if you withdraw money from partner bank ATMs.
 For example, Bank of America generally charges 3 percent fee to withdraw cash from a foreign ATM.
-However, if you use an ATM at one of the company’s Global Alliance Partners, which includes Barclays, Deutsche Bank and China Construction Bank, the $5 fee is waived, according to the Bank of America website.
+However, if you use an ATM at one of the company’s Global Alliance Partners, which includes Barclays, Deutsche Bank, China Construction Bank and six others, the $5 fee is waived, according to the Bank of America website.

 Overall, ATM foreign transaction fees can vary depending on the issuing, the card and how you use it.
 Travelers who withdraw cash from ATMs in the local currency may incur several fees: